-There are, however, some specifics to keep in mind and small print to double check.
+There are, however, some specifics to keep in mind and small print to double-check.

 A Few Things To Consider

 You will also need to be a member of the Xbox Insider Program, as it through this where information and content will be delivered.
 Members are instructed to install the insider app on their PC.
-You can look at doing that by clicking here.

 One more thing to mention, all users of the Insider Program must be 18 years or over to participate due to the legal requirements surrounding permissions on the use of personal data.